Citadel of Erbil

 Ankawa, the Christian Quarter in Erbil

-50 countries are able to get a free 30-day visa on arrival or apply online.
+50 countries can get a free 30-day visa on arrival or apply online.
 The Kurdish visa, however, does not allow foreigners to travel to other parts of Iraq, beyond the KRG’s administrated areas.
-More information is found here on the Kurdistan visa requirements.
+More information is found on the Kurdistan visa requirements page.

 Fareeq Hotel is a 3-star budget hotel located 5 km from downtown Erbil and Erbil Castle.